Rushikesh-Dev05/IBM-BOB-PROJECT/README.md

 # Rushikesh Online Shopper Purchase Intention Analysis and AI Prediction

-## IBM SkillsBuild Data Analytics with AI Academic Internship
+## IBM SkillsBuild Data Analytics with AI

 ### 1. Project overview
 This project analyzes online shopping-session behavior and builds a machine-learning model to predict whether a session is likely to end in a purchase.